 A Cafecito Is Not Just a Small Coffee

 Eighth article in an RCI LinkedIn series on the impact of language in technology.
-Builds on the predecessor (Listening to Spanish Again), the series-aperture observation (What Technical Vocabulary Refuses to Carry), the lineage-discovery story (I Thought I Was the First), and the four technical deep-dives so far (Two Be-Verbs for Two Kinds of Equals on ser/estar, Three Stances Toward a Statement on mood, One Verb, Two Computations on aspect, When the Verb Carries Its Own Arguments on clitics).
+Builds on the predecessor Listening to Spanish Again, the series-aperture observation What Technical Vocabulary Refuses to Carry, the lineage-discovery story I Thought I Was the First, and the four technical deep-dives so far: Two Be-Verbs for Two Kinds of Equals on ser/estar, Three Stances Toward a Statement on mood, One Verb, Two Computations on aspect, and When the Verb Carries Its Own Arguments on clitics.
 First-person voice; the fifth of the technical articles.
-Subject: diminutive and augmentative morphology, the most playful of Inflexión's six grammatical-semantic mappings.
+Subject: the morphology of diminutive and augmentative, the most playful of the six mappings between grammar and semantics in Inflexión.

 You ask a Buenos Aires friend if they have time to talk.
 They say vamos a tomar un cafecito.
 You translate, in your head, let's go have a small coffee, and you nod.
-But you have not understood what they said.
+You did not understand what they said.

 Spanish is full of this.
-Un ratito is not literally a small while; it is a brief casual interval, give or take, no need to be precise.
-Un vinito is not principally a small wine; it is one glass, informally, with friends.
+Un ratito is not literally a little while; it is a brief casual interval, give or take, no need to be precise.
+Un vinito is not principally a small glass of wine; it is one glass, informally, with friends.
 Un problemita is not a small problem; it is something I want you to take care of without making a fuss about it.
-The diminutive carries register — affection, casualness, in-group warmth, low formality — at the same time it (sometimes, secondarily) marks size.
+The diminutive carries register: affection, casualness, in-group warmth, low formality, at the same time it sometimes, secondarily, marks size.

-This is Inflexión's most playful grammatical-semantic mapping — the one with the warmest cultural texture and the most unusual programming-language payoff.
+This is the most playful mapping between grammar and semantics in Inflexión, the one with the warmest cultural texture and the most unusual payoff for a programming language.

 The diminutive and augmentative system

-Spanish marks diminutive with a small family of suffixes — -ito, -ita, -illo, -illa.
-It marks augmentative with a parallel family — -ón, -ona, -azo, -ote.
-The suffixes are productive: they apply to nouns (casa / casita / casón), to adjectives (pequeño / pequeñito), to a smaller range of adverbs and other word classes.
-They carry meaning beyond literal size. -ito often signals affection, casualness, or in-group warmth. -illo can signal smallness with a slightly dismissive edge. -ón can signal augmentation with a connotation of impressiveness or excess. -azo can signal a sudden, forceful, or dramatic version of something (golpazo — a heavy blow; cafecito and cafeazo are not equivalent).
+Spanish marks diminutive with a family of suffixes: -ico, -ica, -ito, -ita, -illo, -illa, and augmentative with a similar family: -ón, -ona, -azo, -ote.
+The suffixes are productive: they apply to nouns like casa / casita / casón, to adjectives like pequeño / pequeñito, and to a smaller range of adverbs and other word classes.
+They carry meaning beyond literal size. -ito often signals affection, casualness, or in-group warmth. -illo can signal smallness with a slightly dismissive edge. -ón can signal augmentation with a connotation of impressiveness or excess. -azo can signal a sudden, forceful, or dramatic version of something.
+Golpazo is a heavy blow; cafecito and cafesazo are not equivalent.

 Spanish-speakers use these suffixes constantly, without thinking, and the suffixes do real semantic work.
-A foreign learner who only knows the literal-size meaning gets the message wrong about half the time.
+A foreign learner who only knows the meaning of literal size gets the message wrong about half the time.

 What programming languages do with this

-Spanish has the morphological-scaling-and-register system natively.
+Spanish has the system for scaling and register through morphology natively.
 Buscar is to search.
 Busquito could be a quick approximate search.
 Buscazo could be a thorough exhaustive one.
 The language designer barely had to argue for the mapping; the morphology was already doing the cognitive work.

 The Inflexión move

-In Inflexión, diminutive and augmentative morphology applies to numeric values and to function invocations as a scaling operator.
+In Inflexión, the morphology of diminutive and augmentative applies to numeric values and to function invocations as a scaling operator.

 On a function invocation: the diminutive marks a cheap or low-cost variant of the operation; the augmentative marks an expensive or thorough variant.
 Buscar is the default search; busquito is a quick approximate search; buscazo is a thorough exhaustive search.
 The implementation chooses what these labels mean concretely; the language commits to the discipline that diminutive and augmentative mark cost-and-thoroughness, and the implementer commits to choosing labels honestly.

-The scaling factors and cost annotations are conventional — chosen by the language, not derived from the suffix's natural-language meaning, which is too vague to ground a numeric semantics on.
-Programs that need precise scaling can use explicit multiplication; the diminutive / augmentative is a cheap way to express common scaling moves.
-Programs that need precise cost guarantees can dispatch on explicit performance tiers; the diminutive / augmentative is a concise way to mark intent.
+The scaling factors and cost annotations are conventional, chosen by the language, but not derived from the suffix's meaning in natural language, which is too vague to ground a numeric semantics on.
+Programs that need precise scaling can use explicit multiplication; the diminutive or augmentative is a cheap way to express common scaling moves.
+Programs that need precise cost guarantees can dispatch on explicit performance tiers; the diminutive and augmentative are a concise way to mark intent.

 The cultural register that comes with it